Nate Grey: A New World

 Nate helps the Brotherhood liberate Aurora, a former member of Alpha Flight, from Department H. Havok helps Nate regain his telekinesis to the point where he can fly again via a meditation chamber.
 Nate later discovers the operation to free Aurora had a second purpose: to obtain canisters of Coldsnap-9, a deadly gas.
 Worse, Nate learns that Dark Beast is a member of the Brotherhood.
 Nate tries to separate Aurora from the Brotherhood, but quickly learns that due to her personality shifts, she needs treatment that Dark Beast can best provide.
 However, Nate refuses to leave the gas in the Brotherhood's hands, and opens all of the canisters, exposing himself to the gas.

 Nate survives due to the timely return of his telekinetics at their peak, but collapses from exhaustion in New York, where he is found and cared for by three mysterious girls named Jam (Jasmine Archer), Marita, and Bux.
-Soon after, Nate is telepathically alerted by Cable that he is the only one close enough to protect the children of Jean's sister, Sara Grey, from the Prime Sentinels of Operation: Zero Tolerance.
+Soon after, Nate is telepathically alerted by Cable that he is the only one close enough to protect the children of Jean's sister, Sara Grey, from the Prime Sentinels.
 Nate rescues the kids despite his weakened state, leaving Joey and Gailyn in the care of their grandparents.

 Nate's time in New York is marked by near-endless conflict and his powers spiraling out of control.
 He is attacked by the psychotic killer Jackknife, a remnant of the Abomination's followers.
 Nate himself unknowingly unlocked Jackknife's latent potential in the past, and though Jackknife proves immune to Nate's abilities, Nate manages to defeat him, earning the favor of many citizens who witness the battle.
 The next day, Jam loses an arm in a motorcycle crash, but is mysteriously healed by a doctor who has had contact with Nate.
 The miracle boosts Nate's popularity even more, and he is admired by hundreds of followers.
 Nate thwarts a terrorist attack, but when lives are still lost, his admirers turn on him.
 Nate learns that the one responsible for Jam's accident, as well as his curiously fast rise to and fall from fame, is the Purple Man, who has been controlling Nate and the citizens with his pheromones.

 The Purple Man hopes to turn Nate into a modern messiah and use his power to alter reality.
 The plan backfires: Nate resists being controlled, and upon learning that Jam's healed arm was only a solid psionic projection, he loses faith in himself.
 In desperation, Nate tries to erase all memories of himself from the minds of New Yorkers.
 Spider-Man intervenes, pleading with Nate not to do it.
 The two come to blows, but are attacked by the Psi-Ops, a mysterious team of armored psi-talents seeking to capture Nate.
 Nate and Spider-Man defeat them, saving a bridge full of people in the process, but are still blamed for the entire mess.
 Nate is still plagued by self-doubt when Madelyne Pryor returns to him.